 What is diabetic ketoacidosis?

-Diabetic ketoacidosis is a medical emergency that occurs when there is not enough insulin in the body to control blood sugar (glucose) levels.
-The body cannot use glucose properly without insulin, so blood glucose levels get very high, and the body creates ketone bodies from fat as an emergency fuel source.
+Diabetic ketoacidosis (DKA) is a medical emergency that occurs when there is not enough insulin in the body to control blood sugar (glucose) levels or the body cannot use the insulin effectively.
+Without insulin, the body cannot use glucose properly, so blood glucose levels get very high, and the body creates ketone bodies from fat as emergency fuel.

-While fine in an emergency, if glucose regulation is not restored, ketone levels increase resulting in a shift in the body's acid/base balance.
-The body becomes more acidic (acidosis) and it can't maintain appropriate fluid balance.
+Using fat as fuel is fine in an emergency, but if glucose regulation is not restored, ketone levels increase, resulting in a shift in the body's acid/base balance.
+The body becomes more acidic (acidosis), and it can't maintain an appropriate fluid balance.
 The electrolyte (mineral) balance becomes disrupted, which can lead to abnormal heart rhythms and abnormal muscle function.
 If left untreated, diabetic ketoacidosis is fatal.

 What causes this disorder?

-If a diabetic dog undergoes a stressful event of some kind, the body secretes stress hormones that interfere with appropriate insulin activity.
+If a diabetic dog undergoes a stressful event, its body secretes stress hormones that interfere with appropriate insulin activity.
 Stress events that can lead to diabetic ketoacidosis include infection, inflammation, and heart disease.

 What are the signs of diabetic ketoacidosis?